guettli/IUA/README.md

 Bob: hmmm, I don't know.

-In other words, he is not really comfortable with it.
+In other words, he is not comfortable with it.

 Background: I am not the manager of Bob.
 We work on eye-level (peer-to-peer).
 Nobody told me to care for the wiki.
 It's my hobby.
 I hope it helps beginners.
 That's why I like to do it.